Multimodal Remote Inference: Scheduling Policy Design

-Moreover, Eq.~\eqref{eq:threshold} shows that, under the optimal policy, both modalities share the same threshold $\bar{L}_{\mathrm{opt}}$, which is exactly the optimal objective value of Problem~\opt.
-The threshold $\bar{L}_{\mathrm{opt}}$ can be determined by solving Eq.~\eqref{eq:Lopt}.
-The following proposition shows that Eq.~\eqref{eq:Lopt} can be efficiently solved. \begin{prop} The function $g$ has the following properties: \begin{enumerate}[label=(\roman*), labelindent=0pt] \item $g$ is concave, continuous, and strictly decreasing, \item $\lim_{\beta \to \infty} g(\beta) = -\infty$ and $\lim_{\beta \to -\infty} g(\beta) = \infty$. \end{enumerate} \end{prop} \begin{proofsketch} It turns out that $g$ is the minimum of multiple linear functions of $\beta$ with negative coefficients, which leads to the stated properties.
-The complete proof is similar to that of~\cite[Lemma 9]{10559951} and is therefore omitted. \end{proofsketch} Given these properties of $g$, we can efficiently solve Eq.~\eqref{eq:Lopt} (i.e., $g(\beta)=0$) using low-complexity algorithms such as bisection search and Newton’s method~\cite[Algorithm 1-3]{9437348}.
+Eq.~\eqref{eq:index-main} in assertion~(\romannumeral 2) suggests that the optimal stationary policy exhibits an \emph{index-based threshold} structure.
+That is, the policy selects modality $m$ for $\theta$ consecutive transmissions, stopping at the first time when the index function $\gamma_m(\theta)$ exceeds the threshold $g$; then, the policy switches to select the other modality.
+One interesting observation is that the two modalities share the same threshold $g$, which is exactly the optimal average cost.
+The index function of each modality can be pre-computed independently, as it depends only on the known parameters (i.e., the inference error function and the transmission times).
+The last assertion shows that the threshold $g$ can be determined by solving Eq.~\eqref{eq:Lopt}.
+The following proposition shows that Eq.~\eqref{eq:Lopt} can be efficiently solved. \begin{prop} The function $f$ defined in Eq.~\eqref{eq:f} satisfies: \begin{enumerate}[label=(\roman*), labelindent=0pt] \item It is concave, continuous, and strictly decreasing, \item $\lim_{\beta \to \infty} f(\beta) = -\infty$ and $\lim_{\beta \to -\infty} f(\beta) = \infty$. \end{enumerate} \end{prop} \begin{IEEEproof} It turns out that $f$ is the minimum of multiple linear functions of $\beta$ with negative coefficients, which leads to the stated properties.
+The complete proof is similar to that of~\cite[Lemma 9]{10559951} and is therefore omitted. \end{IEEEproof} Given these properties of $f$, we can efficiently solve Eq.~\eqref{eq:Lopt} (i.e., $f(\beta)=0$) using low-complexity algorithms such as bisection search and Newton’s method~\cite[Algorithms 1-3]{9437348}.